Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ3: How Does Prompting Test Writing Change Observed Outcomes and Costs?

-\paragraph{Goal and measurements.}To answer whether encouraging or discouraging test writing changes task resolution, for each model, we compare each task under two conditions: the baseline run (under standard mini-SWE-agent prompt) and the intervention run (under our revised prompt).
+\paragraph{Goal and measurements.}To answer how encouraging or discouraging test writing changes observed task outcomes, for each model, we compare each task under two conditions: the baseline run (under standard mini-SWE-agent prompt) and the intervention run (under our revised prompt).
 Specifically, we record two features: whether the run creates at least one new test artifact (\emph{No test} vs. \emph{Has test}) and whether the patch successfully resolve the issue (\emph{Fail} vs. \emph{Success}).
 Then, we analyze how these two features change from the baseline run to the intervention run.
 This respectively results in four possible transition groups for both test writing (\emph{No test}$\rightarrow$\emph{No test}, \emph{No test}$\rightarrow$\emph{Has test}, \emph{Has test}$\rightarrow$\emph{No test}, \emph{Has test}$\rightarrow$\emph{Has test}) and task outcome (Fail $\rightarrow$ Success, Success $\rightarrow$ Fail, Stable Success, and Stable Fail).
+To assess whether the intervention changes outcome rates on the same task set, we perform an exact McNemar test, which checks whether \emph{Fail$\rightarrow$Success} and \emph{Success$\rightarrow$Fail} occur in meaningfully different numbers.
 To visualize the relationship between these shifts, we represent the results using a transition matrix.
 In this matrix, the rows represent the change in test-writing behavior, while the columns represent the change in task outcomes.
-This structure allows us to pinpoint the exact impact of our intervention.
-For instance, the intersection of \emph{No test} $\rightarrow$ \emph{Has test} and \emph{Fail} $\rightarrow$ \emph{Success} represents the instances where encouraging test-writing directly led to a breakthrough in resolving the task.
+This structure lets us localize where outcome changes appear under each prompt condition.
+For instance, the intersection of \emph{No test} $\rightarrow$ \emph{Has test} and \emph{Fail} $\rightarrow$ \emph{Success} represents tasks where encouraging test writing coincides with a baseline-to-intervention improvement.